BSP Setup

 If you’re already running a Linux host, you should be fine.

-Windows users see Ubuntu on Windows 10.
+Windows users see Linux on Windows with WSL or Ubuntu on Windows 10.

 An important consideration is the hard disk space required for the virtual appliance.
 It is recommended that at least 120 GiB is provided, 500 GiB would be better.